-Following a successful English mobile app in the UAE, Deliveroo wanted to launch their Arabic language app to understand how customers interacted it prior to launch.
+Following a successful English mobile app in the UAE, Deliveroo wanted to launch their Arabic version to understand how customers interacted with it prior to the launch.

-Deliveroo wanted to test with native Arabic speakers, non Deliveroo users, to test the translations and identify any critical and non-critical errors/improvements.
+Deliveroo wanted to test with native Arabic speakers and non-Deliveroo users to test the translations and identify any critical and non-critical errors/improvements.

-Prior to go live, Deliveroo wanted to ensure:
+Prior to going live, Deliveroo wanted to ensure:

-We ran in lab usability tests with six participants on the mobile application.
-The interviews were administered in Arabic and the participants went through a set tasks and scenarios provided by Deliveroo.
+We ran in-lab usability tests with six participants on the mobile application.
+The interviews were administered in Arabic and the participants went through a set of tasks and scenarios provided by Deliveroo.

 Each identified issue was assigned a rating scale which referred to the criticality of addressing it.
 Participants’ eating habits and preferences are described, in addition to the positive observations they made during their interaction with Deliveroo.